divyanshraj0408/MeetMates/README.md

-# Meetmates 🎥 | College-Exclusive Video Chat
+# Pingo 🎥 | College-Exclusive Video Chat

-Meetmates is a **college-exclusive** platform that allows students to connect via **random video calls**.
+Pingo is a **college-exclusive** platform that allows students to connect via **random video calls**.
 By using their **college email IDs** for authentication, students can interact in a **safe and verified** environment, fostering new connections within the campus.
+---
 ## 🚀 Features

 ✅ **College Email Authentication** – Ensures only students from the college can join.